-The school may cancel the Study Hall/After-school Activities due to dangerous driving conditions arising from inclement weather that could develop in the late afternoon.
+The school may cancel the Study Hall/Extended Day and After School Clubs due to dangerous driving conditions arising from inclement weather that could develop in the late afternoon.

 Children are expected to comply with school rules and to regard the supervisor with Derech Eretz (respect), as students treat their teachers.
 Children who cannot comply with these basic requirements will not be permitted to attend Study Hall/Extended Day/After School Clubs.